risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 Again, this is included in the provided image

-Now, you need to set your flight controller firmware PX4, to accept mocap data.
-PX4 has two state estimators, ``EKF2`` (default) an extended Kalman filter, and ``LPE``.
+Now, you need to set your flight controller firmware PX4, to accept mocap data. ``EKF2`` estimator can accept mocap data as vision-based data.

-``LPE`` estimator supports mocap data directly. ``EKF2`` (recommended for this tutorial), however, (at the time of writing this tutorial) does not support directly.
-Instead, it can accept mocap data as vision-based data.
-We will explain how to setup both estimator to use mocap data.

 Setting EKF2 Estimator for MOCAP Fusion